aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer/README.md

 This library includes constructs aimed at replacing the current model of bootstrapping and providing greater control of the bootstrap experience to the CDK user.
-The important constructs in this library are the `IStagingStack`, a framework for an app-level bootstrap stack that handles file assets and docker assets and the `DefaultStagingStack`, which is a works-out-of-the-box implementation of the interface.
-Additionally, there is an `AppStagingSynthesizer` that will synthesize CDK applications built with this new model of bootstrapping.
+The important constructs in this library are as follows:

+- the `IStagingResources` interface: a framework for an app-level bootstrap stack that handles file assets and docker assets.
+- the `DefaultStagingStack`, which is a works-out-of-the-box implementation of the `IStagingResources` interface.
+- the `AppStagingSynthesizer`, a new CDK synthesizer that will synthesize CDK applications with the staging resources provided.

 ## Bootstrap Model